 The traditional Norwegian symbol for Christmas is a heart, so that’s the shape these cookies are traditionally cut into.
 But you can also use stars; or, if you must, you can use reindeers or Christmas trees or whatever other kinds of cookie cutters you have.

 Bake at 325° for 10-15 minutes until crisp.
-These cookies won’t brown – so if they start to darken, they’re overcooked, aka burned.
+These cookies won’t brown – so if they start to darken, like the ones on the right in the picture above, they’re overcooked, aka burned.

 When they’re cool, decorate with a simple white icing, made from sifted powdered sugar and a little milk.